 - Shipments between distilleries within the same state.
 Direct shipments from in-state distilleries to consumers.

-Some countries permit for all or none of the options listed above.
+Some countries permit only some of the options listed above.
 Before trying any alcohol shipments, you must first verify with local laws.
 In addition, you must get any necessary shipper's licenses from the destination location.

 Related Post: A Detailed Guide on UPS Next Day Air Saver